swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 Use /tmp for scratch data.
 Use config/, data/ and logs/ only for persistent content.
 Avoid unnecessary writes.

-The verified TF1 card mount is `/mnt/mmc`.
-Original-firmware material identifies `/mnt/sdcard` as the probable TF2 card mount.
-Runtime detection distinguishes mounted, empty, removed and read-only TF2 media.
+The verified TF1 card mount is `/mnt/mmc`. `/mnt/sdcard` exists on the validation unit but was not a mount point during the final probe; it resolved to the root filesystem.
+Original-firmware material identifies it only as the candidate TF2 mount.
+Require a successful `findmnt -M /mnt/sdcard` result before treating it as TF2.
 Keep packaged code anchored to the launcher directory rather than searching both cards.

 ## 18. Local dependencies